 One clinical center in Germany, one center in India, one center in Switzerland, and two centers in the US participated in prospective studies in patients presenting with chest pain in the emergency department.
 507 patients were ruled in for calculation of sensitivity and specificity as selected by the following criteria: Chest pain for > 20 minutes, assessment by 12-lead ECG, age > 20 years, no pregnancy, no previous MI within 3 weeks before admission and a minimum of two blood draws.
-The patients were diagnosed for acute MI by application of:
+The patients were diagnosed for acute MI by application of: 1.
+WHO criteria82 including ECG changes, symptoms characteristic for ACS

-were diagnosed for acute MI by application of: 1.
-WHO criteria including ECG changes, symptoms characteristic for ACS and elevation of cardiac troponin, and
+WHO criteria82 including ECG changes, symptoms characteristic for ACS and elevation of cardiac troponin, and

-2. Criteria defined by the Joint ESC/ACCF/AHA/WHF task force.91
+2. Criteria defined by the Joint ESC/ACCF/AHA/WHF task force.
+91